 As an example, say a player bluffs too much.
 To exploit them we would bluff catch more liberally and be less inclined to fold medium pairs if they bet at us.
-If someone folds too much then we bluff into them more, taking advantage of the fact that they fold too often.
+If someone folds too much, then we bluff into them more, taking advantage of the fact that they fold too often.

 Some exploits are much easier than others, some are much cheaper, and some require a lot of exposure.
-For instance, someone might have a situation where they play preflop, flop, and turns really well but they play rivers awfully and fold too against river bets.
+For instance, someone might have a situation where they play preflop, flop, and turns really well but they play rivers awfully and fold too often against river bets.
 That’s great, but you’re going to have to expose a lot of chips in order to run that triple barrel bluff and take advantage of their exploit.
 Triple barreling against that player is going to cost more to execute than simply isolating a player preflop who over-folds against a 9bb raise.

 Should we be exploitatively focused or attempting to mimic a solver’s output in a given situation?

-GTO is great and it’s important to understand how it works, but human you ever play against is going to perfectly execute GTO strategies.
+GTO is great and it’s important to understand how it works, but no human you ever play against is going to perfectly execute GTO strategies.
 No human can play perfect GTO which means there are areas in their game that you can exploit.
 Some players will have smaller areas and others will have huge pockets in many aspects of their playbook.

 So with that said, exploitative play is my major focus because everyone has shortcomings in their game.
 My job is to sniff-out weaknesses and implement lines that exploit them while also protecting myself from being exploited as best as possible.